davidsonjrg/aws-waf-ipset-auto-update-aws-ip-ranges/README.md

 * `IPV6SetNameSuffix`: Enter the name for the AWS WAF IPv6 set.
 Default is `IPv6Set`.
 * `SERVICES`: Enter the name of the AWS services to add, separated by commas and as explained in <https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html>.
 The default is `ROUTE53_HEALTHCHECKS,CLOUDFRONT`.
 * `EC2REGIONS`: For the "EC2" service only, specify the AWS regions to add, separated by commas.
 Use 'all' to add all AWS regions.
 Default is `all`.
+* `IPSETSCOPE`" Select REGIONAL or CLOUDFRONT.
+WAF IP sets can either be used for REGIONAL resources or for CLOUDFRONT.
+REGIONAL IP sets will be created in the region where template is deployed.
+CLOUDFRONT IP Sets are required to be deployed in us-east-1.
+Default is `REGIONAL`.

 Use the command below to create the stack with the default values.
 You can update the parameter values as required.